kovidgoyal/calibre/manual/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This is caused by a bug in the Amazon software.
 You can work around it by going
-to :guilabel:`Preferences->Output Options->MOBI output` and setting the "Enable sharing
+to :guilabel:`Preferences->Conversion->Output Options->MOBI output` and setting
-of book content" option.
-If you are reconverting a previously converted book,
+the :guilabel:`Enable sharing of book content` option.
+If you are reconverting
-you will also have to enable the option in the conversion dialog for that
+a previously converted book, you will also have to enable the option in the
-individual book (as per book conversion settings are saved and take
+conversion dialog for that individual book (as per book conversion settings are
-precedence).
+saved and take precedence).

 Note that doing this will mean that the generated MOBI will show up under
 personal documents instead of Books on the Kindle Fire and Amazon whispersync